 The hardest part for any crime writer while working on adaptation of Shakespeare’s 400-yrs old tragedy, especially, in today’s age of advanced forensics and medical technology is to provide credibility to a series of supernatural events; prophecies, visions, witches, mysterious figure of Hecate, and supernatural abilities of Seyton.

 In Macbeth, another book in Hogarth’s Shakespeare series, Jo Nesbo has kept certain supernatural elements of the 11th century tragedy in his 20th century crime thriller intact, and that could be the part a bit hard to digest, especially, for fans of hard-core contemporary noir.
 To the fans of realistic crime fiction, the murder of police commissioner Duncan would appear completely over the top and the ease with which Macbeth got away with it could be viewed as incredulous at the best.
-The book neither does full justice to contemporary crime fiction not completely succeed as perfect copy of original play.
+The book neither does full justice to contemporary crime fiction nor completely succeed as a perfect copy of the original play.